 Cosplayers this year revolve largely around the movies released over the past year, as well as upcoming ones.
 Such as the upcoming movie- Thor: Ragnarok movie.
 There were also many, many, Kylo Rens around, as well as an entire Spiderman contingent.
 The presence of the Star Wars section was much the delight to many fans of the force, with many dressing up as Jedis, Tie-fighter pilots and even an inflatable Jabba the Hutt.

 This year’s convention increased security measures however, meant that the usual basement areas now are now strictly not available for cosplayers to use as form-up or logistics support points.
-The lack of a dedicated hall for cosplayers rest area had inconvenienced and limited the number of cosplayers this year, given that most cosplayers will most probably be in procession large bulky suitcases with costumes requiring facial masks, which are security nightmares.
+The lack of a dedicated hall for cosplayers rest area had inconvenienced and limited the number of cosplayers this year.
+This is given that most cosplayers will most probably be in procession large bulky suitcases with costumes requiring facial masks, which are security nightmares.

 Gaming at GGXP